madebits/madebits.github.io/r/nodejs-grunner.md

 * `g.dumpTasks([logger])` - dump the current list of tasks using `console.log` (can be changed by supplying your own `logger(str)` function).
 Used by `--T` command-line option.

-The following helper functions are also provided:
+The following helper functions are provided:

 * `g.pipeStart([objectOrIterator])` - returns a starting object `stream` from one or more objects.
 If an array or iterator is given as argument, then there will be an element in stream per each array or iterator element.
 For example:
    ```javascript